 Our residency program was established in 1973 and has trained over 300 family physicians.
 We have established a tradition of providing excellence in clinical training for family medicine residents and medical students.
 Our training is broad and provides an excellent opportunity to develop skills that allow our graduates tremendous choice in practice opportunities.
-Alumni work in a variety of settings across the country: public and community health centers, private practice, underserved urban and rural communities, academic medicine, hospitalist medicine, student health, correctional facilities and urgent and emergency care centers.
-Some graduates elect to do additional fellowship training and have successfully obtained fellowships in academic medicine, geriatrics, HIV, hospitalist medicine, obstetrics, palliative care and sports medicine.
+Alumni work in a variety of settings across the country: public and community health centers, private practice, underserved urban and rural communities, academic medicine, hospitalist medicine, student health, correctional facilities, and urgent and emergency care centers.
+Some graduates elect to do additional fellowship training and have successfully obtained fellowships in academic medicine, ethics, geriatrics, HIV, hospitalist medicine, obstetrics, palliative care and sports medicine.

 Medical student training is also central to our education mission; we see this as a natural extension of our passion for resident education.
-Dell Medical School students participate in a two-year longitudinal primary care rotation in our clinic.
+Dell Med students participate in a two-year longitudinal primary care rotation in our clinic.
 Our program offers rotational experiences for fourth-year students in ambulatory and inpatient environments, and we are eager to help students create unique experiences that will help prepare them for the rigors of residency and beyond.

 The Family Medicine Residency has been an integral part of the oldest continually operating public hospital in Texas, a hospital that has pioneered many innovations for Central Texas.
 University Medical Center at Brackenridge celebrated its 125th Anniversary in 2009.
 In May 2017, the spirit of Brackenridge was transferred to our new teaching hospital, Dell Seton Medical Center at The University of Texas, which is a LEED platinum–certified facility.
 Our beautiful new teaching hospital holds a special place in the heart of the community and continues to grow in several areas, including academic medicine, trauma services, innovative clinical research and initiatives in patient safety.
 Our other residency hospital teaching facilities include Dell Children’s Medical Center and Ascension Seton Medical Center Austin.
-ASMCA has consistently been recognized for excellence in adult care and was rated No. 1 among 37 acute care hospitals for adults in the Austin metro area on U.S. News and World Report’s highly regarded list of Best Hospitals for 2014-15.
+Ascension Seton Medical Center has consistently been recognized for excellence in adult care and was rated No. 1 among 37 acute care hospitals for adults in the Austin metro area on U.S. News and World Report’s highly regarded list of Best Hospitals for 2014-15.
 This recognition comes as Central Health, UT Austin, Dell Medical School and Ascension Seton work together reshaping the delivery of health care to meet our community’s future needs.

 Austin is a community that offers an amazing variety of culture, recreation and entertainment.
-We proudly claim the title Live Music Capital of the World.
-Our city celebrates diversity, and many different cultures are represented in the food, music and cultural activities readily available.
+We proudly claim the title, “Live Music Capital of the World.”
+Our city celebrates diversity, and multicultural communities are represented in the food, music, theatre and many other cultural activities that are readily available throughout our lovely city.
 The City of Austin maintains many public pools, parks and hike-and-bike trails for the enjoyment of all its residents.

-I arrived in Austin in 1993 to begin my residency at the Central Texas Medical Foundation Family Medicine Residency Program (now The University of Texas at Austin Dell Medical School Family Medicine Residency) and am proud to be part of a long tradition of family medicine education in Austin.
+I arrived in Austin in 1993 to begin my residency at the Central Texas Medical Foundation Family Medicine Residency Program (now Dell Med’s Family Residency at UT) and am proud to be part of a long tradition of family medicine education in Austin.
 The Family Medicine Residency program has been an integral part of the education of many wonderful family physicians who live, work and contribute so much to our community.